-The new group of volunteers that may support delivery of prescriptions to patients during the pandemic are different to the above groups.
+The new group of volunteers that supported delivery of prescriptions to patients during the pandemic are different to the above groups.
 The individuals concerned are not chosen by the patient or member of the public; it is the volunteer service that is chosen, not the person who will deliver the medicine.

-Consequently, PSNC advises that, where the pharmacy is directly involved in the selection or request process for a volunteer, for example, booking a delivery driver for an afternoon or requesting an NHS Volunteer Responder via the GoodSam app to deliver a prescription to a shielded patient, there is an obligation to ensure that the individual is appropriate for the role, in skills and competence, and that other checks have been made, such as the individual having had a recent Disclosure and Barring Service (DBS) check.
+Consequently, PSNC advised that, where the pharmacy was directly involved in the selection or request process for a volunteer, for example, booking a delivery driver for an afternoon or requesting an NHS Volunteer Responder via the GoodSam app to deliver a prescription to a shielded patient, there is an obligation to ensure that the individual is appropriate for the role, in skills and competence, and that other checks have been made, such as the individual having had a recent Disclosure and Barring Service (DBS) check.

 Other matters, such as indemnity insurance need to be considered by contractors in relation to the use of volunteers and further guidance from other bodies should be read and acted upon before selecting and using volunteers to deliver prescriptions on behalf of a pharmacy.